The Website The Birds Maps Virtual Tour Email us

 - EssaysEric Dinerstein Bill Young

-Rose-breasted Grosbeaks are regular spring visitors to Monticello Park.
-When they pass through the Washington metro area, they often stop at bird feeders, including ones at the houses adjoining the park.
+Spring: Rose-breasted Grosbeaks are common visitors to Monticello Park.
+When they pass through the Washington metro area, they often stop at bird feeders, including ones at houses adjoining the park.
 Your best chance to see one in the park is during the first two weeks in May.
 They breed in Canada, the northern United States, the Appalachian Mountains, and the Great Plains; they winter in Central and South America and the Caribbean.
 The ones who breed in Panama and northern South America tend to come to the eastern part of the breeding range, while those who winter in Mexico and the northern part of Central America head toward the Great Plains.
 The birds who breed in the Great Plains often interbreed with Black-headed Grosbeaks, a closely related species in the western United States.

 Where to See Them in the Park

 Rose-breasted Grosbeaks frequently sing and call from the canopy.
 They often go to the stream to bathe and drink.
 They tend not to move quickly, and on their way down, they often linger before making each move toward the stream.
 When they are in the park, you have a good chance to see one.

 Male Rose-breasted Grosbeaks look striking and are one of the most popular species at Monticello each spring.
 The head and throat are jet black.
 The wings and uppertail are black, with white spots and patches.
 The underparts are white, except for a large downward-pointing triangle of rose on the breast.
 The large bill is light-colored.
 When they raise their wings, the underwings flash pink.
 You are not likely to mistake a male for any other species.